- 1. Layer lighting across your living room

 If you're looking for living room ideas that are calming, even in the busiest of households, then blue is the living room color scheme to choose.

 ‘Blue is a surprisingly versatile color that can work all around the house’, says Kathryn Lloyd, color specialist at Crown Design Studio.
 ‘All the different tones of blue have the power to convey a variety of moods, from tranquil to vibrant, so they can be easily introduced in any type of living room, no matter the size or style.’

-10. Decorate in a palette of primary colors
+18. Or, turn to a palette of primary colors